 Today more than half of the planet’s inhabitants live in cities.
 The world-wide migration of rural people to cities is particular prominent in Africa and Asia.
-Besides the demographic aspects, these dynamics do also change the conditions for agriculture and food production.
+Besides the demographic aspects, these dynamics do also change the conditions for agriculture, livelihoods and food production.
 There are new opportunities and challenges to which science can contribute.

 Unfortunately, there are also downsides related to urban and peri-urban farming.
 For instance, threats to the public health from zoonotic diseases in livestock, sanitary issues from cultivation and livestock-keeping and local environmental degradation from pollution and deforestation.